schanghydro/schanghydro.github.io/_pages/about.md

 [Feb 2025] I attended and delivered a talk in Chesapeake Bay AI/ML Workshop at the Smithsonian Environmental Research Center (SERC).

+[Feb 2025] I delivered a departimental seminar to the Department of Civil & Environmental Engineering at Penn State.

 [Jan 2025] I attended and presented at the American Meteorological Society (AMS) Annual Meeting in New Orleans for the first time.

 [Dec 2024] I went to AGU '24 in Washington DC.
 I gave an oral presentation and a poster presentation, met old friends, and made new connections!